 In Common is a new collaborative artist residency that gives communities the opportunity to explore and celebrate their unique diversity through the sharing of stories and the creation of new music.
 The composer’s residency in the community centers on creating music together and organizing events where people of all ages can gather to discover what they have in common.
 Each community hosts a yearlong project that is unique to their needs, and which brings diverse people together, including civic leaders, a faith congregation, service organizations, and artists.

 In Common is an intentional evolution of the long-running ACF program called Faith Partners, which for more than 20 years partnered congregations of different religious denominations in the Upper Midwest’s Bremer Bank communities, allowing them to collaborate and experience new music written just for them.
 During the 2018-19 In Common residency in Willmar, MN, community participants from all walks of life will gather to discover shared experience and purpose, and to imagine better lives in the community they all call home.
 This collaboration will forge new relationships and create new music — based on real stories and experiences, and performed by community members at free public events.
-With support from Otto Bremer Trust, an In Common residency will take place in one Bremer Bank community each year, starting with Willmar, MN, in 2018.
+With support from Otto Bremer Trust, In Common residencies will take place in Bremer Bank communities, starting with Willmar, MN, in 2018.

 In recent years, the arrival in Minnesota of thousands of immigrants from East Africa has reshaped the Main Street of Willmar.
 Many have settled there, where they found work at the local Hormel-owned Jennie-O turkey processing plant.
 Today more than 20 businesses in and around Main Street are immigrant-owned.
 Along with the city’s more-established Latino community, the two groups now make up close to 25 percent of Willmar’s population, the majority of whom have Scandinavian and Northern European heritage.
 Despite religious and cultural differences, longtime Willmar residents and new immigrants are finding opportunities to build together a better future for all.
 This project aims to share some of those stories and celebrate this thriving, evolving community.